Hasmonean Judea: Urban growth and works in Jerusalem

 With the establishment of Hasmonean rule, Jerusalem gained markedly in importance as the royal capital.
 Magen Broshi estimates a population of 30,000–35,000 for this period.
 The city expanded onto the Western (southwestern) Hill (roughly today's Mount Zion and the Jewish and Armenian Quarters of the Old City) for the first time since Nebuchadnezzar's destruction of Jerusalem in 587/6 BCE.
 The late–8th-century BCE fortification there, ruined since 587/586, was repaired and rebuilt; surviving segments (e.g., at the Tower of David citadel) show late Hellenistic masonry with alternating headers and stretchers and drafted margins with rough bosses, a line many identify with Josephus's "First Wall."
 The city's entire fortified area—the southeastern hill, the Temple Mount, and the southwestern hill—covered about 650 dunams (≈160 acres), similar to the city's extent on the eve of the Babylonian conquest.

 Stone bowl fragment inscribed "Hyrcanus," found in the Givati Parking Lot, Jerusalem.

-Under the Hasmoneans, the Second Temple stood on a smaller platform than the one visible today, which reflects Herod's later expansion; some reconstructions estimate the earlier esplanade at about 500 × 500 cubits.
+Archaeologist Joseph Patrich and architect Marcos Edelcopp propose that the Temple Mount precinct was enlarged under John Hyrcanus, growing southward and eastward until it reached 500 × 500 cubits (roughly 262 × 262 meters), the dimensions later recorded in the Mishnah.
+They attribute this expansion to an ideological wish to fulfill Ezekiel's vision of the Temple, as well as to accommodate a growing number of pilgrims.
 A masonry seam in the Temple Mount's eastern wall marks Herodian work to the south, while stones north of the seam are often dated to the Hellenistic period, possibly Hasmonean.
-Josephus notes a Hasmonean palace on a high point of the southwestern hill overlooking the city and Temple Mount.
+Hyrcanus I is also known to have built the Baris citadel, a fortified palace overlooking the Temple from the north, beyond the city walls.
+Josephus mentions another Hasmonean palace on a high point of the southwestern hill overlooking the city and Temple Mount.
 To meet growing demand, the Hasmoneans built a c.
 21.5 km low-level aqueduct from Solomon's Pools to Jerusalem, feeding large cisterns on the Temple Mount; sections remained in use into the Ottoman and Mandate periods.

+To support this urban growth and the expanding needs of the capital and the Temple, Jerusalem's immediate rural hinterland underwent state-directed development.
+Spatial analysis (GIS) indicates that the number of agricultural production sites within a 10 km radius (a two-hour walk) of the Temple Mount nearly doubled, growing from 15 to 29 settlements.
+This supply network was closely integrated into the capital's fiscal administration, with 38% of these rural sites yielding storage jars bearing paleo-Hebrew yršlm (Jerusalem) and yhdt (Judea) stamp impressions.
+Furthermore, to satisfy strict Temple purity regulations, 44% of these farmsteads featured rock-cut miqva'ot (ritual baths) built directly adjacent to winepresses and olive presses, ensuring ritual purity from the moment of extraction.
+Large columbaria (dove-raising installations) were also maintained at 27% of these rural complexes to supply the massive urban and cultic demand for sacrificial birds generated by pilgrims visiting the capital.